Table of Contents

 1) The Expanded In-home Services for the Elderly Program (EISEP) provides non-medical personal care for seniors in their homes.
 This program allows for consumer direction, meaning a senior may hire the caregiver of their choosing, including family members.
 Other benefits available via this program include adult day care, personal emergency response systems, respite care, and transportation assistance.
 Read more about EISEP qualifications and benefits.

 2) The Elderly Pharmaceutical Insurance Coverage (EPIC) program provides two levels of Medicare Wraparound coverage for prescription drugs.
-This program assists with the coverage of both generic and brand name medications.
+This program assists with the cost of Medicare Part D premiums, as well as coverage of both generic and brand name medications.
 Read about EPIC eligibility and benefits.

 3) The Community Services for the Elderly (CSE) program provides a variety of services and non-medical care for seniors to enable them to continue to live at home.
 Services include personal care, adult day care, respite care, minor residential repairs, and personal emergency response systems.
 Learn more about CSE and its eligibility.